From Cricket to Clay: Ashleigh Barty's road to Roland Garros 2019

 “It’s unbelievable… I played the perfect match today.
 I am so proud of myself and my whole team… it has been a crazy two weeks.”

-No one in the world could have predicted that either of these players will reach the final, let alone face each other.
-The duo was expected to engage in a tough battle but Barty breezed past her opponent in a fairly one-sided affair.
+No one in the world could have predicted that either of these players would reach the final, let alone face each other.
+They were expected to engage in a tough battle but Barty breezed past her opponent in a fairly one-sided affair.

-What’s more surprising that her game was different from each of her peer.
+What’s more surprising is that her game was different from each of her peers.
 She did not comply with the norms of Tennis on clay.
 She was scripting her own!

-While the tournament scheduled battled against the weather, players resorted to power and resistance rather than precision.
+While the tournament schedule was hampered by the weather, players resorted to power and resistance rather than precision.
 Dominic Thiem’s dominance over World no. 1 Novak Djokovic is the best example to look at.

 Barty, however, depended more on traditional shots and well-calculated returns to keep the momentum in her favour.
 Her returns resembled more to the ones on a grass court with a little more intensity.
-If that’s her form on clay, one can only imagine what surprises will unfold at Wimbledon.
+Needless to say, his good form on clay will hold her in good stead at Wimbledon.

+Also Read — Roland Garros 2019: Social Media reacts to Ashleigh Barty winning her maiden Grand Slam Singles title

-But none of this would have happened if she didn’t return to Tennis after a year-long hiatus.
+But none of this would have happened if she didn’t take a break from Tennis

 Hence, after the 2014 US Open, Barty went on to announce that she will be taking a break from Tennis.
-In the one year that the way, the Australian went on to explore opportunities in domestic cricket.
+In the one year that she was away, the Australian went on to explore opportunities in domestic cricket.

 “I never closed any doors, saying, I’m never playing tennis again.
 For me, I needed time to step away, to live a normal life, because this tennis life certainly isn’t normal”